 Although researchers don't understand how this gene causes the disease, they know that the ALS2 gene is responsible for giving instructions for creating a protein called alsin, which is present in motor neuron cells.

 When the instructions are changed in someone with juvenile PLS, the protein alsin becomes unstable and doesn't work properly, which in turn impairs normal muscle function.
 Adults who get primary lateral sclerosis don't appear to have the same gene mutation.

 Juvenile primary lateral sclerosis is an autosomal recessive disease, meaning that both parents have to be carriers of the gene to pass it to their child, even though they don't have the disease themselves.

 Although the average progression of primary lateral sclerosis (PLS) lasts around 20 years, the disease has highly variable effects from person to person.
 Some people may be able to continue to walk, but others will eventually need to use wheelchairs or other assistive devices.

 Adult PLS isn't thought to shorten life expectancy, but it may gradually affect the quality of your life as more muscles become disabled.
 Weaker muscles may cause you to fall more, which may result in injuries.

 Tests and diagnosis

-After taking a careful record of your medical history and performing a complete neurological examination, your doctor may order the following tests:
+After taking a careful record of your medical history and family history and performing a neurological examination, your doctor may order the following tests: